Martha Graham: Career

-When she left the Denishawn establishment in 1923, Graham did so with an urge to make dance an art form that was more grounded in the rawness of the human experience as opposed to just a mere form of entertainment.
+Graham left the Denishawn establishment in 1923 in order to become a featured dancer in the Greenwich Village Follies revue for two years.
+As a result, she felt a strong urge to make dance an art form that was more grounded in the rawness of the human experience and orientalism as opposed to just a mere form of entertainment.
 This motivated Graham to strip away the more decorative movements of ballet and of her training at the Denishawn school and focus more on the foundational aspects of movement.

 In 1925, Graham was employed at the Eastman School of Music where Rouben Mamoulian was head of the School of Drama.
 Among other performances, together Mamoulian and Graham produced a short two-color film called The Flute of Krishna, featuring Eastman students.
 Mamoulian left Eastman shortly thereafter and Graham chose to leave also, even though she was asked to stay on.

 In 1926, the Martha Graham Center of Contemporary Dance was established, in a small studio on the Upper East Side of New York City.
 On April 18 of the same year Graham debuted her first independent concert, consisting of 18 short solos and trios that she had choreographed.
 This performance took place at the 48th Street Theatre in Manhattan.
 She would later say of the concert: "Everything I did was influenced by Denishawn."
-On November 28, 1926, Martha Graham and others in her company gave a dance recital at the Klaw Theatre in New York City.
+On November 28, 1926, Graham and others in her company gave a dance recital at the Klaw Theatre in New York City.
 Around the same time she entered an extended collaboration with Japanese-American pictorialist photographer Soichi Sunami, and over the next five years they together created some of the most iconic images of early modern dance.
 Graham was on the faculty of Neighborhood Playhouse School of the Theatre when it opened in 1928.

 One of Graham's students was heiress Bethsabée de Rothschild with whom she became close friends.
 When Rothschild moved to Israel and established the Batsheva Dance Company in 1965, Graham became the company's first director.

 Graham's technique pioneered a principle known as "contraction and release" in modern dance, which was derived from a stylized conception of breathing.